 Form 941 may be filed electronically through a tax professional or payroll provider, or by utilizing an IRS-approved software.
 For more information, visit the IRS website at IRS.gov/businesses/e-file-employment-tax-forms.

-☼ KEY POINT: Form 944 replaces Form 941 for eligible small employers.
-The purpose of Form 944 is to reduce the burden on the smallest employers by allowing them to file their employment tax returns annually, and in most cases pay the employment tax due with their return.
+employers.
+The purpose of Form 944 is to reduce the burden on the smallest employers by allowing them to file their employment tax returns annually, and in most cases, pay the employment tax due with their return.
 Generally, you are eligible to file this form only if your payroll taxes for the year are \$1,000 or less.
 Do not file Form 944 unless the IRS has sent your church a notice telling you to file it.
 If a church believes it is eligible for this filing, it may contact the IRS and request a change in its filing requirements.

 Step 10.
-Prepare a Form W-2 for every employee, including ministers, employed by the church.
+Prepare a Form W-2 for each employee, including ministers, employed by the church.

 A church reports each employee's taxable income and withheld income taxes as well as FICA taxes on this form.
-A church should furnish Copies B, C, and 2 of the 2023 Form W-2 to each employee by January 31, 2024.
-File Copy A with the SSA by January 31, 2024.
-If filing paper copies, send all Copies A with Form W-3 (Transmittal of Wage and Tax Statements).
-If a church files 10 or more forms of any combination of Form W-2 or 1099, it must submit the forms electronically beginning with the 2023 filings due January 31, 2024.
+A church should furnish Copies B, C, and 2 of the 2024

+Form W-2 to each employee by January 31, 2025.
+File Copy A with the SSA by January 31, 2025.
+If filing paper copies, send all Copies A with Form W-3, Transmittal of Wage and Tax Statements.
+If a church files 10 or more forms of any combination of Form W-2 or Form 1099, it must submit the forms electronically beginning with the 2023 filings that were due January 31, 2024.
+(This new requirement caught several churches unaware and many either did not comply or had to locate an electronic filing provider at the last minute.)
 Churches new to the electronic filing requirements may be able to utilize the SSA's Business Services Online option to electronically file the forms.
+There are also other independent providers available to provide electronic filing at a reasonable price.

 ☼ KEY POINT: Be sure to add cents to all amounts.
-Make all dollar entries without a dollar sign and comma but with a decimal point and cents.
+Make all dollar entries without a dollar sign and comma, but with a decimal point and cents.
 For example, \$1,000 should read "1000.00".
 Government scanning equipment assumes that the last two figures of any amount are cents.
 If you report \$40,000 of income as "40000", the scanning equipment would interpret this as 400.00 (\$400)!